“We are all stars in this galaxy. All of us. No one's greater than the other.”

 What does it mean to be “neuroaffirming”?

-I know that, as a community, our strength is in our neurodiversity.
+I believe that, as a community, our strength is in our neurodiversity.
 To quote Sonny Jane Wise’s latest book: “We’re all neurodiverse.”

 a photo of the Memorial Bridge, Springfield MA.
 The sky is hazy blue and cloudless and the bridge is reflected in the Connecticut River.